Do We Need A "Burning Passion"?

 powerful focus and pour all our energy and attention into it.
 If we don't

-feel a whole-hearted 100% commitment to it then we should walk away and find
+feel a whole-hearted 100% commitment to it then we should walk away and

-too far down the rabbit hole of self-indulgence and it's time to pull back a
+we've gone too far down the rabbit hole of self-indulgence and it's time

 For me, this means spreading my need for fulfillment over several areas -